0xSpec/PHP-SMTP-Spoofer/PHP SMTP Spoofer/README.md

 # Developed by 0xSpec
 # SMTP Spoofer
-PHP-based SMTP mail spoofer/flooder for SE-related security engagements.
+Simple PHP-based SMTP mail spoofer/flooder for SE-related security engagements.
 HTML/CSS user interface for ease of use.
 Originally packaged with DangerousKitten

 # DO NOT USE THIS TOOL FOR ANY MALICIOUS PURPOSES.
 THIS IS DESIGNED FOR SOCIAL-ENGINEERING ENGAGEMENTS DURING PENTESTS.